On this page

-- From the Dashboards page, click the Add Dashboard button.
+From the Dashboards page, click Add Dashboard.

-To create a sample dashboard:
+To add a sample dashboard:

-creates a new Sample Dashboard of which you are the
+to create a new Sample Dashboard of which you are the

 You can also create a Sample Dashboard by going through the Charts Welcome Experience.

-MongoDB Charts automatically refreshes chart data once it becomes out of date with the backing data source.
+Atlas Charts automatically refreshes chart data once it becomes out of date with the backing data source.
 You can also manually refresh dashboard data at any time.

-Some configuration options you see reflected on a chart visualization are not applied to the data table.
+Some configuration options you see reflected on a chart visualization are not applied to the table.
 The Chart Data table displays underlying data retrieved with your full aggregation pipeline, and not all Chart Builder configuration options apply aggregation stages.
 Review your data to verify its contents.

 If you want to analyze your underlying data with a third-party tool, you can download your data from the Chart Data modal.
 To download your data, click Download - CSV or Download - JSON.